jbcoe/indirect_value/README.md

 The class template, `indirect_value`, confers value-like semantics on a free-store allocated object.
-A `indirect_value<T>` may hold an object of class T, copying the indirect_value<T> will copy the object of T, and propagation of constness will propagate from the owning classes to the indirect_value type.
+A `indirect_value<T>` may hold an object of class T, copying the indirect_value<T> will copy the object of T, and const-ness will propagate from the owning classes to the indirect_value type.

 using `indirect_value` a composite class can be written as: